 Funding through this Planned Activity shall also provide for in-state and out of state travel, and provide funding for instructors, proxies, and technicians to attend regional/national conference(s) with focus on occupant protection.
 This occupant protection program is part of New Hampshire's seat belt plan to inform the public of the importance of seat belt use and may be conducted to coincide with any National or Statewide campaign, and during Statewide efforts using Dynamic Message Boards (DMB) or PSA's such as: Live to Do Great Things/Buckle Up Every Time or Somebody Loves You/ Buckle Up Every Time, etc., and may include the purchase of paid media and the use of earned media to effectively develop and distribute locally developed PSA's to assist in educating the motoring public.
-FFY 2021 will see an added emphasis on high risk populations within our state to ensure that the message, training, and effective enforcement, is realized in these pocketed areas.
+FFY 2022 will see an added emphasis on addressing equity to be more inclusive with all to include high risk populations within our state to ensure that the message, training, and effective enforcement, is realized in these pocketed areas.